sbcrowe/pytrackrecord/README.md

-# pytrackrecord
+## Python Track Record tool
-Academic track record plotting tool
+Academic track record tool that plots data taken from Scopus or ePrint records.

+## License
+See LICENSE.md for license information.